potash/tufte-jekyll/_teaching/eval.md

 ## Books and Resources

-We will loosely follow two textbooks:

 *Regression and Other Stories* (RAOS) by Andrew Gelman, Jennifer Hill, and Aki Vehtari.
 This book is not yet published.
-I will distribute photocopies of the relevant excerpts in class.
-These have been generously shared by the authors of this book for our class.
+I will distribute photocopies in class.
+These have been generously shared with us by the authors.
 You may not re-distribute them.

-*R for Data Science* (r4ds) by Hadley Wickham and Garrett Grolemund.
-This book is available for free [online](https://r4ds.had.co.nz/).
-You may purchase a print copy if you prefer.

 ## Grading

-### Assignments (60%)
+### Assignments (50%)
-Weekly assignments covering the previous weeks' material will be due on Thursdays before class (12:30pm) via Canvas.
-There will be 7 assignments total (no assignment due in Weeks 1, 5).
+Most weeks, I will share an assignment at the end of class on Thursday covering that week's material.
+The assignment will be due the following Thursday before class (12:30pm) via Canvas.
+There will be 7 assignments total (no assignment due in weeks 1, 5, or 10).
 Your lowest assignment score will be dropped.

-### Exams (40%)
+### Exams (50%)
 There will be two take-home exams.
-A midterm in week 5 will be worth 15% of your grade and a final after week 10 worth 25%.
+A midterm in week 5 will be worth 20% of your grade and a final after week 10 worth 30%.

 ### Plagiarism Policy
 Writing code is substantially different from writing essays: it is standard practice to find individual functions or google things that don’t work, and copy a line or two from a manual or Stack Overflow.
 I encourage you to discuss general strategies for solving problems with your classmates and friends.
 Questions and answers on the discussion board will naturally include code.
 However – you should never ask to see another’s solutions, and you absolutely should not copy code from your classmates.
 No one but you should type your code.

 ## Software
 In this course we will be using a programming language called R analyze and visualize data.
 You will need to install three pieces of software.
 First install the R programming language itself.
 Next install RStudio.
 This is what's called an *integrated development environment*.
 It makes using R programming easier and more productive.
 Finally, install an R package called *tidyverse*.
-You'll find instructions for all of this in sections [1.4.1-1.4.3](https://r4ds.had.co.nz/introduction.html#r) of r4ds.
+You'll find instructions for all of this in sections [1.4.1-1.4.3](https://r4ds.had.co.nz/introduction.html#r) of the textbook R for Data Science.

 ## Syllabus
 This syllabus is tentative and will be updated throughout the quarter.
 Links to lectures, readings, and assignments will be posted each week.